What is the Pirates of Penzance?

 Mabel and Frederic wake up in the middle of the night to find her father awake and mourning.
 It turns out that he’s looking for his ancestors’ tombs because he feels bad about lying about being an orphan to them.
 It turns out that Frederic will lead the local constabulary against the Penzance Pirates on this very night.

-The Constables arrive and begin their mission, but Frederic, now alone, is interrupted the Pirate King and Ruth, who inform him that he is only “five and a little bit over” because he was born on February 29 in a leap year, rather than being 21 years old.
+The Constables arrive and begin their mission, but Frederic, now alone, is interrupted by the Pirate King and Ruth, who inform him that he is only “five and a little bit over” because he was born on February 29 in a leap year, rather than being 21 years old.
 Unfortunately, this also means that he is still a pirate, as he was apprenticed until he was one and twenty years old, not until he was 21.

 Given the new circumstances, Frederic feels compelled to admit that Major-General Stanley is not an orphan, and the Pirate King vows to attack the Major-home General’s that night.
-Mabel is found Frederic, who explains the new situation and bids her farewell.
+Mabel is found by Frederic, who explains the new situation and bids her farewell.
 While the Pirates of Penzance approach “with catlike tread,” Mabel informs the Constables, who set out to capture the Pirates without Frederic’s leadership.

-The Major-General wakes up in the middle of the night and goes outside, accompanied his wards who are curious as to why he is awake.
+The Major-General wakes up in the middle of the night and goes outside, accompanied by his wards who are curious as to why he is awake.
 The Pirates confront them, and the Major-General is taken prisoner.
-The Constables arrive and, despite the Pirates’ current advantage, turn things around simply commanding the Pirates to yield in the name of Queen Victoria.
+The Constables arrive and, despite the Pirates’ current advantage, turn things around by simply commanding the Pirates to yield in the name of Queen Victoria.
 Because they adore their Queen, the Pirates feel compelled to obey.
 Ruth then reveals that the Pirates are all noblemen, the Major-General begs the Pirate King’s forgiveness and offers his daughters in marriage to the Pirates, and everyone is happy in The Pirates of Penzance.